Dedas/linux-scroll-speed-fix/README.md

 #### Version 1.5
 - Fixed banners messing with smooth scroll disable behavior

-## DESCRIPTION
-Fixes the slow scroll speed in Chrome for Linux by emulating the Windows scroll speed when the extension detects Linux.
-When it detects Windows it will disable itself.

-The extension also allows for custom scroll speed values in both Windows and Linux.

-All settings are saved locally in the browser to not mess with syncing between different systems.

 ## NOTES
 iFrames from other domains will use default scroll speed due to security (same-origin-policy).
 There is to my knowledge nothing to be done about this without some clever rewrite that is currently above my head.